riipandi/litte/README.md

 ---

 > [!WARNING]
-> This project is under active development, so you may encounter bugs.
+> This project is actively under development and not yet ready for production, so you may encounter bugs.
-> Please review the release notes thoroughly before updating, as breaking
+> Please read the release notes carefully before updating, as breaking changes can occur.
-> changes can occur, use at your own risk!
+> Use at your own risk!

 ---